Pablo18011/Vector/README.md

 ![](Images/VectorRP700x250.png)

-The advantages of fluted plastic are increased strength and durability compared to foam board, With only a slight increase in weight.The disadvantages, more difficult to cut than foam board and more planning.
+The advantages of fluted plastic are increased strength and durability compared to foam board, With only a slight increase in weight.The disadvantages are that it requires more planning and is more difficult to cut compared to foam board.

 ![](Images/VectorBP700x417.png)

 # Performance

-It's [fast](https://www.youtube.com/watch?v=4V25RjghhR8&t=13s) and agile, shallow glide angle with no tip stall.
+It's [fast](https://www.youtube.com/watch?v=4V25RjghhR8&t=13s) and agile, has a shallow glide angle with no tip stall.
 Max flight time 25mins on a 4s lipo.

 # Specifications